naomehmi/to_do_list/README.md

 ## bugs/things to be fixed/added

-- longer tasks make the container stretch
+- add button not being disabled when the input button is empty after clicking `ctrl`, `shift`, etc
 - animations

 ## extras